 - Learn how to grade student work and offer feedback through SpeedGrader.

-As the University continues to adapt in response to new and changing realities, consider designing courses with flexible exam options.
-There are multiple ways to offer exam flexibility to your students.
-These include:
+As the University continues to adapt in response to new and changing realities, design your courses with flexible exam options.

 - Changing the exam to another kind of assessment, such as an essay.